SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Bulls have been underdogs by 20.5 points or more two times this year and have covered the spread every time.

-- South Florida's games this season have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- South Florida's games this season have hit the over on three of four set point totals (75%).

-- South Florida is 1-1 against the spread and 1-1 overall when the team scores more than 23.0 points.
+- South Florida is 1-1 against the spread and 1-1 overall when the team notches more than 23.0 points.

-- The Bulls have six giveaways this season, while the Mustangs have eight takeaways .
+- This year the Bulls have six turnovers, two fewer than the Mustangs have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.